mananSingh/quotesDBEngine/README.md

 # quotesDBEngine
-"Good Thoughts" - A quote browsing web app engine using jQuery &amp; JSON
+A quote browsing web app engine using jQuery &amp; JSON

 ### Features
 The app has facilities of: